In short, Yes.

-Yes.
-This is dependant upon the size of the sac.
+This is dependent upon the size of the sac.
 There are three options in this scenario:

 1) If the pregnancy is very early, the gestation sac may be visible but the baby is still developing.
-In viable pregnancies, a trans-vaginal (internal) scan should be able to detect a gestation sac from 5weeks of pregnancy.
-A yolk sac can be seen at 5 1/2 weeks and fetal pole (small embryo) seen at approximately 6 weeks.
+In viable pregnancies, a trans-vaginal (internal) scan should be able to detect a gestation sac from 5 weeks of pregnancy.
+A yolk sac can be seen at 5 1/2 weeks and a fetal pole (small embryo) may be seen at approximately 6 weeks.
 Ultrasound scans can detect a fetal heartbeat at approximately 6-7 weeks of pregnancy.
-Trans-abdominal (external) scan may be less accurate at this early stage.
+Trans-abdominal (external) scans may be less accurate at this early stage.

 Bhcg (pregnancy hormone) levels should indicate whether or not a sac should be seen.
 At levels >2000, we would hope to see a gestation sac on ultrasound.

-Here at Peek a Baby we have two clinics; one based in Birmingham and one in London.
+Here at Peek a Baby we have three clinics; one based in Birmingham, one based in Bromsgrove and one in London.
 We strive to provide a scanning service which helps you obtain an accurate scan as well as enjoy your pregnancy journey with your loved ones.
 You can contact our clinics today to book in your scan.